abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 doing.
 While intense focus like this can serve a purpose, the cultivation of an open and spacious mind can help keep this focus in the context of practice.
-This is talked about in certain meditation circles as keeping a “broad choiceless awareness.”
+This is talked about in certain meditation circles as keeping a “broad, choiceless awareness.”
 It’s a concept that is quite useful, but often misinterpreted.
-I’ve always appreciated Luang Por Pasanno’s description of an unfocused spaciousness of mind as a nebulous nothingness that we are *not* trying to cultivate.
-We are not striving for spaciness, because spaciousness is different from that.
+I’ve always appreciated Luang Por Pasanno’s description of an unfocused spaciousness of mind as, a “nebulous nothingness that we are *not* trying to cultivate.”
+We are not striving for *spaciness*, because *spaciousness* is different from that.
 This quality of space and being open carries with it a sense of alertness, attentiveness, and clear comprehension.
 Spaciousness doesn’t mean that we drift, totally object-less—it’s important we still maintain a frame of reference while we open up to that space.

 This is quite a useful quality to cultivate.
 It’s easy to get involved in our mental worlds but we can take the opportunity, even while working or walking from one place to another, to broaden the focus a bit.
-This helps to create a little more space in the mind and body without drifting off into the aether.
+This helps to create a little more space in the mind and body without drifting off into an ethereal realm.
 It reminds me of something Ajahn Sumedho used to say, possibly quoting Ajahn Chah: “Oftentimes we think of the mind as being within the body.
 We have this body and inside it is the mind.
 But it may be even more skillful to consider that the body is